flatironinstitute/figpack/docs/index.md

 At its core, figpack provides a flexible system of **views** (such as time series graphs, images, and domain-specific displays), organized into **layouts** that can compose complex dashboards.
 Different views within a layout are **synchronized**, sharing state such as the current timepoint, visible time range, or selected units, which enables coordinated exploration across multiple visualizations.

+Figures can be stored either locally or in the cloud.
+Local figures are stored on your machine and are great for development and testing.
+By setting `upload=True` when showing a figure (or using the `FIGPACK_UPLOAD=1` environment variable), you can upload the figure to the figpack cloud service, making it shareable and accessible from anywhere.
+Cloud storage is particularly useful for sharing results with collaborators, using figures on headless systems, or ensuring long-term archival access.

 Data are stored in the efficient **Zarr** format, enabling interactive exploration of very large datasets through techniques like hierarchical downsampling.
 Rendering is handled by **React-based web applications**, allowing custom and highly interactive views that go beyond conventional charting.

 Although primarily motivated by applications in **neurophysiology** (e.g., spike sorting), figpack is designed as a **general framework**.
 General-purpose components such as time series graphs are immediately useful in many scientific domains, and its plugin-oriented design encourages contributions of specialized views from other fields.